cwida/teseo/README.md

 Modifying the content of the database can only be achieved through a `teseo::Transaction` instance.
 There are two types of transactions: read-write (default) and read-only.
 The difference is that with a read-only transaction, while the underlying graph cannot be modified, it is generally faster to examine its content.
 The major penalty of read-write transactions is with scans involving logical vertex identifiers (see below).
 A transaction instance is created through the method `Teseo::start_transaction(bool read_only = false)`.

 To change the content of the graph, the instance methods of a `Transaction` object are `insert_vertex(uint64_t vertex_id)`, `remove_vertex(uint64_t vertex_id)`, `insert_edge(uint64_t source, uint64_t destination, double weight)` and `remove_edge(uint64_t source, uint64_t destination)`.
-These methods do not return nothing, but `remove_vertex` which can be invoked when edges to the vertex being removed are still attached, these edges are also implicitly removed and the method returns their number.
-As graphs are undirected, it is equivalent to refer to an edge as a -> b and b -> a, that is, `insert_edge(a, b, w)` and `insert_edge(b, a, w)` are equivalent.
+These methods  return nothing, but `remove_vertex`, which implicitly removes all edges attached to the vertex being deleted and the method returns the number of removed edges.
+As graphs are undirected, it is equivalent to refer to an edge as a -> b and b -> a, that is, `insert_edge(a, b, w)` and `insert_edge(b, a, w)` have the same outcome.

 Changes performed by a read-write transaction `t` are not saved in the database and will not be visible by later transactions until `t.commit()` is invoked.
 Pending changes can also be discarded by invoking `t.roll_back()`.
 Once one of these two methods is called, the transaction instance is _consumed_ and cannot be further utilised to modify or inspect the content of the graph.
 A read-only transaction can be terminated by both `commit()` and `roll_back()`, the final effect is the same, but it is still important to terminate it to release the acquired resources.
-When a transaction object goes out of scope, if it has not been explicitly terminated, it is automatically issued a `roll_back()`.
+When a transaction object goes out of scope, if it has not been explicitly terminated, the system automatically issues a `roll_back()`.

-The following snippet illustrates the methods mentioned to create a graph and add and remove a few vertices and edges:
+The following snippet illustrates the methods mentioned to create a graph, insert and remove a few vertices and edges:

 ```
 #include "teseo.hpp"